MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-recording-policy.md

 provide an end-to-end solution for configuring, managing, recording, storing, and analyzing Teams communications.
 The enhancements include communications platform APIs and events for recording, which provides:

 - Seamless, high-quality media capture across devices.
 Compliance recording captures the same screenshare activity as convenience recording.
-To learn what screenshare activity is captured, see [Record a meeting in Microsoft Teams](https://support.microsoft.com/office/record-a-meeting-in-microsoft-teams-34dfbe7f-b07d-4a27-b4c6-de62f1348c24).
+To learn which screenshare activities are captured, see [Record a meeting in Microsoft Teams](https://support.microsoft.com/office/record-a-meeting-in-microsoft-teams-34dfbe7f-b07d-4a27-b4c6-de62f1348c24).

-- Support for interaction capture between Teams users and supported calling endpoints (Teams, Teams Mobile, Skype for Business, PSTN).
+- Support for interaction capture between Teams users and supported calling, meeting, and endpoints (Teams, Teams Mobile, Skype for Business, PSTN).

-- Admin policies for compliance recording.

 Compliance recording can be enabled on Microsoft 365 A3/A5/E3/E5/Business Premium, Office 365 A3/A5/E3/E5 users, Teams Rooms license, or Microsoft Teams Shared Devices license.